If you like Law and Order: SVU or CSI, then you can’t miss the hard-hitting Victim Squad!

 Detective Mable unlatched her handcuffs from her belt and apprehended the suspect.
 She gave them an especially hard tightening.
 “Yeah, well, for making us run after you, I shoulda…”

-As she escorted the suspect towards the unmarked car up the street, while trying to keep the blonde strands of hair from her face, she turned to the rookie and said, “By the way, lil’ buck.
+As she escorted the suspect towards the unmarked car up the street, she turned to the rookie and said, “By the way, lil’ buck.
 We don’t say freeze anymore…”

 Victim Squad Headquarters

 Interrogation Room #4

 “Whatever you guys think I did, you got the wrong guy!” pleaded Ted McNally, sitting in a chair across the table from Detective Denslin and Detective Mable.